job-spec

 With our large database of candidates, we highlight the importance of a good CV (you can read our article here).

-With over 27 years in recruitment and thousands of candidates placed in both temporary and permanent roles we know what makes a compelling job specification and what doesn’t.
-That is why I decided to put finger to keyboard to share some vital do’s and don’ts.
+With over 27 years in recruitment and thousands of candidates placed in both temporary and permanent roles, we know what makes a compelling job specification and what doesn’t.
+That is why I decided to share some vital top tips.

 1. Bring the Job Spec to Life!

-Must of us in an organisation have a day job to ‘do’ too!
-However, searching online for a specification/description someone else has used is a slippery slope to a ‘vanilla’ attempt.
+Most of us in an organisation have a day job to ‘do’ ourselves, however, searching online for a generic job specification which someone else has used is a slippery slope to a very ‘vanilla’ attempt.

 You must factor this into how you craft job specifications for roles in your organisation.

-Have a look here for some excellent Infographics that give some great pointers on how to connect with the different types of employees on the market i.e. Millenials, Baby boomers and Gen X and Z.
+Have a look here for some infographics that give some great pointers on how to connect with the different types of employees on the market, from millennials, to baby boomers, to Gen X and Z.

-Let’s say you are recruiting for a HR vacancy, you might have a minimum qualification, say a CIPD level 3 certificate in human resource practice.
-If that is the case it needs to appear.
+Let’s say you are recruiting for a HR vacancy, you might have a minimum qualification, for example a CIPD level 3 certificate in HR practice.
+If that is the case, it needs to appear.

 The minimum requirements of the role should be clearly stated without any exaggeration.
 A conversation with all those involved and your friendly recruiter will ensure nothing gets missed.

 You may want to attract superior candidates by including a set of preferred qualifications and skills.
 That is fine, however make sure that these clearly stand out as preferred.
-It’s never good for your company brand to come across as misleading candidates.
+It’s never good for your company brand to come across as misleading.

-A final point here.
-Remember that all candidates will have development areas and in 25 years of recruiting I have seen some amazing careers flourish, even though initially the candidate didn’t tick everything on the client’s original job description.
+But remember that all candidates will have development areas.
+In over 30 years of recruiting, I have seen some amazing careers flourish, even though initially the candidate didn’t tick everything on the client’s original job description.

 4. Hang fire on the jargon.

-However, don’t get into jargon, be that common slang or your own sector specific anacronyms.
-Clear commination works best and here at LWR we track the job specifications that deliver and they are always concise, yet inspirational.
+However, don’t get into jargon, whether that be common slang or your own sector specific anacronyms.
+Clear communication works best and here at LWR we track the job specifications that deliver and they are always concise, yet inspirational.

 Ready to act?

 At Lucy Walker Recruitment, we have written literally thousands of job specifications with our clients.
 That means we can help you.
-To get in touch call either our Leeds or Manchester office on: 0113 367 2880 and 0161 661 4421.
+Why not call us on 0113 367 2880 to have a conversation with one of our team.
+Alternatively drop us an email here or check out our Testimonials and Case Studies.

 About the Author: Lucy Walker